loveless2001/hologram/docs/research_paper.md

 The core of Holographic Memory is the **Gravity Field**, a simulation where every stored concept is a vector with an associated "mass".

 ### 2.1 Memory Gravity
-Concepts are embedded into a vector space (using CLIP or hashing encoders).
+Concepts are embedded into a vector space (using MiniLM, CLIP, or hashing encoders).
 A gravitational simulation is applied where:
 - **Attraction**: Concepts with high cosine similarity exert an attractive force on each other, pulling them closer in the vector space.
 - **Clustering**: Over time, related concepts naturally form dense clusters without explicit categorization.